 - Avoid feeding your little one when they are overexcited; your baby will be more likely to swallow air.

 - Try the different burping positions; they might burp better with one position than the other.

 - Massaging your baby's belly will also help with winds.
 Learn how to massage your baby.

 - Walking while burping your baby will also help get rid of the winds and helps to calm your baby.
 Learn more about wearing your baby.

-- Breastfeeding mothers can avoid their babies from swallowing air by keeping them in an upright position (45-degree angle).
-This can be done while breastfeeding by nursing in the laid back breastfeeding position.
+- Breastfeeding mothers can prevent their babies from swallowing air by keeping them upright (45-degree angle).
+This can be done while breastfeeding by nursing in the laid-back breastfeeding position.

 How to Burp a Newborn